deatheater01/Bodan_garasu/README.md

 Our idea provides integrity and transparency to other major aspects of our election.

+The transparent spending idea has been implemented in the "fundManager" directory.

 We have implemnted two ideas,

 # CUTTING DOWN BOGUS VOTES